Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Example: when publishing `zigbee2mqtt/bridge/request/permit_join` with payload `{"value": true}` Zigbee2MQTT will respond to `zigbee2mqtt/bridge/response/permit_join` with payload `{"data":{"value":true},"status":"ok"}`.
 In case this request failed the response will be `{"data":{}, "error": "Failed to connect to adapter","status":"error"}`.

 Optionally, a `transaction` property can be included in the request.
 This allows to easily match requests with responses.
 When a `transaction` property is included Zigbee2MQTT will include it in the response.
-Example: `zigbee2mqtt/bridge/request/permit_join` with payload `{"value": true, "transaction":23}` will be responded to on `zigbee2mqtt/bridge/response/permit_join` with payload `{"data":{"value":true},"status":"ok","transaction":23}`
+Example: `zigbee2mqtt/bridge/request/permit_join` with payload `{"value": true, "transaction":23}` will be responded to on `zigbee2mqtt/bridge/response/permit_join` with payload `{"data":{"value":true},"status":"ok","transaction":23}`.

+For requests where a device is involved you can select a specific endpoint by adding `/ENDPOINT_ID` where `ENDPOINT_ID` is the endpoint number (e.g `1`, `2`) or the endpoint name (e.g. `left`, `l1`).
+By default the first endpoint is taken.
+Example of a `zigbee2mqtt/bridge/request/device/bind` payload: `{"from": "my_remote/left", "to": "my_bulb"}`.

 ### Possible requests